amanmadov/msin616-final-project/README.md

                 BEGIN
                     IF NOT EXISTS(SELECT TOP 1 1 FROM authors WHERE au_id = @au_id)
                         BEGIN
-                            RAISERROR('Author with provided ID does not exist', 16, 1)
+                            ;THROW 50001, 'Author with provided ID does not exist', 1 END
-                        END
                     ELSE
                         BEGIN